Advice and answers from the Seidat Team

 Text box

-• Shapes can be used in many ways to make the slides better.
-Here is an example of the use of white shape behind the text to separate it from the background.
-The white box's opacity has been dropped to 50% and it has been resized to fill the screen from top to bottom.
+• Shapes can be used in many ways to improve the slides.
+Here is an example of using a white shape behind the text to separate it from the background.
+The white box's opacity has been dropped to 50%, and it has been resized to fill the screen from top to bottom.

 • Two smaller shapes have been added between the page title and the body text.
 The grey shape's opacity has been dropped down to 40%.